tahershaker/Learning-Kubernetes/1. Introduction To Kubernetes/README.md

 Container is a very small and light-weight unit holding a pice of software with all the required dependencies for this software to run properly.
 A container runs on top of a compute resources (_physical server or virtual machine_) and operating system (_linux and lately windows_).
 A container is an isolated unit that have no knowledge of the underlying resources or other containers running on the same physical resource.

-Referring to Docker documentation and website [_Referenced Below_], `A Container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.`
+Referring to Docker documentation and website [_Referenced Below_], `What is a Container:`

+A Container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.

 Tha basic idea of container came from utilizing several linux features allowing the isolation of the software package to run independently from others.
 Some of these linux features are [Namespace](https://en.wikipedia.org/wiki/Linux_namespaces), [CGroups](https://en.wikipedia.org/wiki/Cgroups), and [Union Filesystem](https://en.wikipedia.org/wiki/UnionFS)